osmond/draggable-tarps/README.md

 The GitHub Actions workflow runs `npm install` and `npm test` on every push and pull request to ensure the site continues to build successfully.

+## Keyboard Controls

+Each shirt image can be focused with the Tab key.
+Press **Space** or **Enter** to grab the focused shirt.
+While a shirt is grabbed, use the arrow keys to move it around the page.
+Press **Space** or **Enter** again to drop the shirt and, if it is over the center image, try it on.

 ## License